cerebral/cerebral/API.md

 ```
 In this example we have an array of `visibleTodos`.
 This array will contain references to todos in the `todos` map.
 See video []() on how to structure state.
 Whenever the changes are done to either the array or the map, the callback will run and any components using the state will update with the new value.

+**Note!** You should not trigger new signals inside this mapping function.
+They are run on instantiation where signals are not available and you risk causing circular conditions.

 ### Mutate state
 All mutation methods takes a **path** and a **value**.
 The path can be: